The Discipleship network session at EQUIP 2024:

 Jesus’ work, Jesus’ way

-A day conference with Dr Mark Stirling
+A day conference with Dr Mark Stirling (from January 2024)

 On January the 21st the Discipling God’s People network held a day conference at Hope Church Merthyr, called “Jesus’ work, Jesus’ way”.
 Around 40 or so of us gathered from multiple churches and denominations across South Wales, and were challenged and encouraged by the teaching of Mark Stirling around the theme of what leadership in the body of Christ is for and what should it look like, starting from the core idea, “You can’t do Jesus’ work in non-Jesus ways”.